Our blockbuster FTC disclosure awaits here. The following article was last updated on Dec 5, 2025 ...

 Depression.
 Rain had trickled down the back of my helmet and dripped onto my shirt collar under my Aerostich suit.
 Cold rain.

 Finally, acceptance.
 We were both wet.
 Scott in a pair of jeans was not only wet but uncomfortably cold.
-To hell with the rest of our trip, let's find some place to eat.
+To hell with the rest of our trip; let's find someplace to eat.
 Galveston has some wonderful restaurants and we pulled in for some warmth and a meal.

 Settle Down There, Chipper

 Restaurant patrons gawked at us as we dripped our way to our table.
 The general manager came over and showed us a good place to put our soggy gear, then wanted to talk!
-He'd recently taken a motorcycle safety class and was all excited about motorcycling.
+He'd recently taken a motorcycle safety class and was excited about motorcycling.
 He raved about our motorcycles and regaled us with his new experiences.

 Scott and I have been friends for several decades.
 There's no telling how many miles we've ridden together.
-This Grand Tour of Texas was another worst experience to add to our best war stories (and we'll likely try it again).
+This Grand Tour of Texas was another worst experience to add to our best war stories-and we'll likely try it again.

 A Motorcycle Grand Tour Of Texas, Um ...
 Toast